 - A few fresh coriander cilantro leaves

 - Bring a pan of water to the boil.
-Add ½ tsp turmeric and ¼ tsp salt.
+Add ½ teaspoon turmeric and ¼ teaspoon salt.

 - Pound or grind the ginger, garlic, and green chilli together to make a paste, and then set aside.